Caledonian Airways: Inception

 Other destinations served during the first year of operations included Lourenço Marques.

+Douglas DC-7C in the original livery at Manchester in July 1964 when operating an inclusive tour flight to Barcelona.

 The initial aircraft type operated was the Douglas DC-7C, the first of which was leased from Sabena in November 1961.
 This aircraft was lost in a fatal accident in Cameroon in March 1962.
 It was replaced the following month with another aircraft of the same type leased from the same source.

 Caledonian's first two DC-7Cs operated European and long-distance charter flights, carrying mainly tour groups, inclusive tour holidaymakers and members of the British Armed Forces.
 The Ministry of Defence approved Caledonian as a carrier for trooping flights in early 1962.
 IT flights to European holiday resorts began during summer 1962.

 Two Caledonian Airways Douglas DC-7Cs appeared at the Biggin Hill Air Fair in May 1963; one to carry travel trade invitees on a special flight around the English south coast; the other to be viewed by the public while on static display at the airfield.

 The DC-7C continued to be the main type flown during the early years.
 The last example was sold in September 1966.

 The airline was emphasising its Scottish roots for marketing purposes by adding the tagline "The Scottish International Airline" immediately behind the Caledonian name on both sides of the aircraft's fuselage, and by its female flight attendants wearing tartan uniforms.
 The company also sought to attract customers by providing an inflight service that was superior to what most other contemporary charter airlines offered, including complimentary meals, drinks and free overnight bags.

 Max Wilson, the chairman of the Overseas Visitors' Club, one of the airline's main group charterers, became Caledonian's first majority shareholder.

 In late 1963, the Donaldson Line, a Scottish shipping company, took a 25% minority stake in Caledonian by subscribing to new shares worth £32,000.
 This provided the resources to expand the airline's freighting activities and to add a pair of DC-6Bs to its fleet in time for the following year's European summer charter season.
 At the 1963 Biggin Hill Air Fair, Caledonian participated with two of its DC-7Cs.
 One of the newly acquired DC-6Bs could be viewed by the public while on static display at the 1964 Biggin Hill Air Fair.